 The airport was a shelter for numerous aircraft during Hurricane Irene in 2008 and Hurricane Sandy in 2012.

-Miller doesn’t anticipate many in-flight diversions because most of the flights in the storm’s path have already been cancelled.
+Miller doesn’t anticipate many in-flight diversions because most of the flights in the storm’s path have already been canceled.